-- xxxvi.
+xlii.
 Generation of noise.
 The operation of pumps and equipment at some pumping stations can generate noise levels that can harm hearing of workers and pose a nuisance disturbance to nearby communities.
 Signage and hearing protection will protect workers, while disturbance to nearby communities is expected to be minimal.
-Installation of modern pumps and electrification will reduce the generation of noise. - xxxvii.
+Installation of modern pumps and electrification will reduce the generation of noise.

+- xliii.
 Disposal of Solid Wastes.
 The solid waste management practices of the communities, particularly the improper disposal of garbage in waterways, has an impact on the long-term sustainability of a flood control project.
 A major operational concern for drainage areas is the accumulation of solid wastes trapped immediately upstream of the pumping stations and in the waterways.
 This affects the proper performance of the pumps and waterways and will also have a negative impact on the environment without regular collection and appropriate disposal methods.
-This waste will be removed by licensed contractors or directly by MMDA and disposed of in appropriate locations. - xxxviii.
+This waste will be removed by licensed contractors or directly by MMDA and disposed of in appropriate locations. - xliv.
 Health and safety issues for workers.
 The operation of pumps, motors, generator sets, conveyors, trash racks and other equipment at pumping stations are potential sources of mechanical hazards due to the presence of dangerous moving parts.
 Mechanical accidents may also be caused by unsafe methods and the lack of safety guards that are fitted to the machine and pumping station facilities.
 There are open channels at the pumping stations which require adequate guard rails and fences to avoid accidents and fall hazards.
 Designs will incorporate the required safety features in case they are not available or insufficient.
-Workers will be properly trained in hazards and provided appropriate personal protective equipment.
+Workers will be properly trained in dealing with hazards, including the handling of hazardous materials, and provided appropriate personal protective equipment.
+The operation manual will stipulate the actions needed when trucks and other vehicles travel along access roads to pumping stations, especially when there are houses adjacent to such roads.
+At times of truck movement on access roads, movement of children along the road may have to be restricted by MMDA personnel.